BuzzCutNorman/target-postgres/README.md

 Build with the [Meltano Target SDK](https://sdk.meltano.com).
 ### Whats New 🛳️🎉
+**2023-06-05 Upgraded to Meltano Singer-SDK 0.27.0:**  Reduced the amount of times the target-postgres asks PostgreSQL for target table info by adding a TARGET_TABLE constant variable.
+This reduced the amount of rollbacks occuring during a transfer.

 **2023-04-26 New HD JSON Schema Types:**  Added translations for HD JSON Schema definitions of Xml and Binary types from the buzzcutnorman `tap-mssql`.
 This is Thanks🙏 to Singer-SDK 0.24.0 which allows for JSON Schema `contentMediaType` and `contentEncoding`.
 Currently all Binary data types are decoded before being inserted as BYTEA.
 XML types are not supported in SQLAlchemy for PostgreSQL so are they are inserted as TEXT.

-**2023-04-14 Upgraded to Meltano Singer-SDK 0.24.0**

 **2023-02-23 Higher Defined(HD) JSON Schema types:**  Translates the Higher Defined(HD) JSON Schema types from the buzzcutnorman `tap-mssql` back into PostgreSQL data types.
 You can give it a try by setting `hd_jsonschema_types` to `True` in your config.json or meltano.yml